dalesgit/logseq/pages/SD Training Nov 14.md

 		- SDor is a safe space to hold the suffering they're experiencing.
 - Next module "arts in SD". creative exploration.
 	- write a poem with me:
 	- SD is about "being with what is" -- (n.b.
-How much our life is spent avoiding what is)
+How much our life is spent avoiding what is).
+Hopeful that people will leaving SD a little more comfortable with what is.
 	- Write down the (word that they use) as first line.
 2nd 2 adjectives describing the first line.
 3rd line 3 adverbs what is the [?] doing?
 4th line 4 . word sentence that describes [?].
 1 word as symbol or metaphor.
 		- cuinquain
 			- "loss"